-There are 45 modeled non-mining NPDES permits in the watersheds of metals impaired streams, which are displayed in Figure 5-1.
-Forty of the non-mining permits regulate stormwater associated with industrial activity and implement stormwater benchmark values of 100 mg/L TSS and/or 1.0 mg/L total iron.
-5 additional outlets are associated with a groundwater remediation project registered under the Ground Water Remediation General NPDES Permit and is subject to an existing 1.2 mg/L monthly average total iron limitation.
+There are 65 modeled non-mining NPDES permitted outlets in the watersheds of metals impaired streams, which are displayed in Figure 5-1.
+50 of the non-mining permitted outlets regulate stormwater associated with industrial activity and implement stormwater benchmark values of 100 mg/L TSS and/or 1.0 mg/L total iron.
+There are eight industrial DOH or municipal outlets.
+There are four water treatment plants, two wood treatment outlets and one individual industrial outlet.
 The assigned WLAs for all non-mining NPDES outlets allow for continued discharge under existing permit requirements.
-A complete list of the permits and outlets is provided in Appendix G of the Technical Report.
+A complete list of the permits and outlets is provided in Appendix H of the Technical Report.